 Special Economic Development Planning Projects - The EDS team will continue to provide planning assistance to communities in areas such as neighborhood revitalization, business retention and expansion analysis, and other specialized areas, as requested.

-- The annual progress report for the 2018-2022 CEDS will be completed and submitted in December 2019. - GIS analysis and special economic development planning projects will continue to be performed upon request in FY 2020.
+- The 2018-2022 CEDS annual progress report will be completed and submitted in December 2020. - GIS analysis and special economic development planning projects will continue to be performed upon request in FY 2021.